ibm-cloud-docs/cephaas/sds_capacity_performance.md

 To view capacity details of your IBM CephaaS deployments, complete the following steps.

 1. On the **IBM Cloud console**, click the hamburger menu > **Resource list** and expand **Storage**.
-2. Click Deployment name link.
+2. Click Deployment name.
-3. Click **Deployments link** from the left- hand pane.
+3. Click **Deployments** option from the left - hand panel.
 Your deployments are listed on the dashboard.
+4. Click your deployment.

 ## Viewing capacity of your deployments